mattttt/writings/1yr.md

 ### Thicken your skin
 I have bad ideas.
 A lot.
 Going through a bunch of bad ideas is usually the way I find the good ones.

 Torkel has been the best open source sherpa I could have asked for.
 He’s solicited ideas, made sure I had ample time to contribute, and turned my clickable prototypes into real code, but there were times that he'd abruptly close an issue saying, in effect, notabugwontfix.
-Or when a suggestion is way out of whack with feasibility, Torkel wasnt shy about letting me know.
+Or when a suggestion is way out of whack with feasibility, Torkel wasn't shy about letting me know.
 He was great, but it was disconcerting because I felt like I wasted his time.

 In some cases, I did waste his time, and those are the opportunities to learn.
 If an ideas is not resonating, there's a reason.
 Do some research, better understand the issue and try again.

 ### Keep at it

-Rome wasnt built in a single commit.
+Rome wasn't built in a single commit.
 I'm extremely proud of what Grafana 3.0 has become, and I do believe my many contributions over the past year have helped make better software for everyone.

 You can do the same.
 Pick a project you enjoy (perhaps Grafana?) and start helping.
 Then in a year, look back, and let me know how it went.
 Good luck.